makerinc/omniauth-magento/README.md

 * In the Magento Admin backend, go to System > Web Services > REST Roles, select Customer, and tick "Retrieve" under "Customer"
 * In the Magento Admin backend, go to System > Web Services > REST Attributes, select Customer, and tick "Email", "First name" and "Last name" under "Customer" > "Read".

-### Setting up ENV variables

-This step is optional, however, I recommend it for two reasons:
-1. You don't need to fork this repo to hardcode the URL of your Magento in omniauth-magento/lib/omniauth/strategies/magento.rb
-2. You can reuse this strategy for multiple environments pointing to different URLs of Magento installations
-3. You avoid the bad practice of submitting sensitive information to Github or whatever tool you use version control

 ### Setting up Rails

 * Install Devise if it's not installed